 What is a Contact Sensor?

 A contact sensor serves as the basic building block to any security system.
-These sensors are most often used to protect the doors and windows of your home.
+These sensors are most often used to add security to the doors and windows of your home.
 When a door or window is closed, the sensor itself aligns with a magnet.
 Once the door or window opens and the magnetic field is broken, the sensor sends a signal to the security panel to alert the panel that the sensor has been opened.
 Most contact sensors installed recently are wireless, like the one pictured here.
 One this sensor is opened, it will send an alert to the panel.
 However, hardwired sensors use a magnet to detect when a contact has been opened just as a wireless sensor does.
 The only difference is that a hardwired sensor must have a wire running from the sensor to the panel, rather than sending a wireless signal.

 As we pointed out in our post about home security system design, most break-ins occur through doors.
 Therefore contact sensors are the component on your security system most likely to catch a potential thief.
 However, not every contact sensor we install is meant to stop a burglary.
 Some of these sensors add safety to your home in other ways.
 We will discuss some places that you may want to add additional contact sensors.
 But first, let’s discuss how these sensors help you track activity in your home.